husein-hakim/Saal/README.md

 ggerganov for Whisper.cpp
 mlx-community for MLX, MLX Audio, and Kokoro

-Without these packages Saal would not have been possible!
+Without these amazing open-source projects Saal would not have been possible!